governify/bluejay-docs/docs/development/setup-development-environment/docker-compose.md

 ```

 :::info
 Most of Bluejay's Docker images are built using the linux/amd64 platform.
-If using a computer with an ARM processor (such as a Mac with Apple Silicon), see more details in [section 4](#4-deploy-with-docker-compose) below.
+If using a computer with an ARM processor (such as a **Mac with Apple Silicon**), see more details in [section 3](#3-deploy-with-docker-compose) below.
 :::

 ## 1. Clone Repo